 The sui generis teaching technique aroused curiosity to the gilt-edged culture including Spielberg wed Indiana Jones actress Kate Capshaw, Oscar winner actress Kathy Bates, hair stylist Vidal Sassoon and perhaps the most celebrated student of all was Queen Sonja of Norway.
 There were also ambassadors, diplomats, politicians, CEO’s, UN representatives, lawyers, airline crews and artists, all gathered to polish up their french.

 Every day after breakfast, our class discussions began with a story telling.
-As the conversation progressed, questions were thrown in the future, present and passé composé (present perfect) tenses and the tricky part started.
-This would be followed by a listening comprehension drill, wherein we tune-up our ears to be sensitive and understand spoken French delivered at an extremely rapid pace.
-All we needed was a 30 minute break to pick our brains that had been scattered on the carpeted floor and a grand déjeuner (lunch) to put it back into one piece!
+As the conversation progressed, questions were thrown in the future, present and passé composé (present perfect) tenses and the tricky part commenced.
+This would be followed by a listening comprehension drill, wherein we tune-up our ears to become more sensitive and understand spoken French delivered at an extremely rapid pace.
+All we needed was a 30 minute break to pick our brains that had been scattered on the carpeted floor and a satiating déjeuner (lunch) to put it back into one piece!

 No better way to augment the learnings but through excursions to French culture, wine tasting and visiting the majestic chapel of St. Paul de Vence or taking a stroll in the old town of Tourrettes sur Loup.
-Yet no one gets out of the school giddy and feeling wimpy without entering the speech laboratory – the bloody “la chambre de torture”.
+Yet no one really gets out of school without entering and surviving the speech laboratory, known to many as the “la chambre de torture”.

 As spring came, the month of French total raptness would soon be over.
 Everyone in the class emerged victorious, that included my ten sporadic words, which increased exponentially to more than 1500.
 Before we knew it, the curtains started to slowly close as we received our diplomas and in my recidivist mind I can’t help saying déjà? (already?)